-- 1. In works contracts, the supervisor, with the written consent of the Contracting Authority, may be empowered to issue an administrative order to change any part of the works if necessary for the proper completion of the works.
-These changes may include additions, omissions, substitutions, changes in quality, quantity, form, character, kind, position, dimension, level or line and changes in the specific sequence, method or timing in the execution of the works. - 2.
-The contractor is obliged to make the changes ordered by the supervisor, and cannot delay the works ordered pending a decision on the claim he might have either to extend the implementation period or for additional payment. - 3.
+1. In works contracts, the supervisor, with the written consent of the Contracting Authority, or the Task Manager if performing supervision him/her self may be empowered to issue an administrative order to change any part of the works if necessary for the proper completion of the works.
+These changes may include additions, omissions, substitutions, changes in quality, changes in quantity, form, character, kind, position, dimension, level or line and changes in the specific sequence, method or timing in the execution of the works.

+- 2. The contractor is obliged to make the changes ordered by the supervisor or the Task Manager, and cannot delay the works ordered pending a decision on the claim he might have either to extend the implementation period or for additional payment. - 3.
 The supervisor shall not be allowed to approve changes in budget, scope of the works or completion date without the written authorisation of the Contracting Authority.